ray-project/ray/doc/source/rllib/package_ref/replay_buffers.rst

 -----------------------

-The base :py:class:`~ray.rllib.utils.replay_buffers.replay_buffer.ReplayBuffer` class only supports storing and replaying experiences in different storage units :py:class:`~ray.rllib.utils.replay_buffers.replay_buffer.StorageUnit`.
+The base :py:class:`~ray.rllib.utils.replay_buffers.replay_buffer.ReplayBuffer` class only supports storing and replaying experiences in different :py:class:`~ray.rllib.utils.replay_buffers.replay_buffer.StorageUnit`\s.
-Advanced types add functionality while retaining compatibility through inheritance.
+Advanced buffer types add functionality while trying retaining compatibility through inheritance.
-The following excerpt only shows how to construct, sample from and add to a replay buffer.
+The following excerpt from the class documentation only shows how to construct, sample from and add to a replay buffer.
 If you plan on implementing your own buffer, these are also the main places to look at.

 .. dropdown:: **Constructor, add and sample methods.**